tradecloud/tradecloud-docs-connectors/ftp-connectors/csv-ftp-connector.md

 # CSV FTP Connector

-Use a custom CSV FTP connector in case you want to exchange new and changed orders and order responses using any custom CSV format and SFTP transport.
+Use a custom CSV FTP connector in case you want to exchange orders, order responses, despatch or receipt advices using any custom CSV format and SFTP transport.

 |  |  |
 | :--- | :--- |